Plovdiv Philharmonic Orchestra

 The Plovdiv Philharmonic Orchestra was a Bulgarian orchestra whose origins date back to 1945.
 It is rooted in the hundred-year-old orchestral traditions of the largest cultural center of Thrace.
 The German neo-classical band Haggard performed with them as part of their Tales of Ithiria tour in 2010, marking their first live concert with an actual orchestra.
 At 2012, the orchestra was closed and not working anymore.
+Its successor is the orchestra of the State Opera Plovdiv, which continues the ensemble's traditions.

+Principal conductors

+The orchestra's principal conductors over its history included Vladi Simeonov (founder), Ruslan Raychev, Mesru Mehmedov, Dobrin Petkov, Dimitar Manolov, Vladimir Ghiaurov, Borislav Ivanov, Nayden Todorov, Georgi Dimitrov and Alexei Izmirliev.
+The music director of State Opera Plovdov now is Dian Chobanov.